matiaselm/matiaselm-gh-pages/README.md

 Current published version of this app can be found [here](https://matiaselm.github.io/matiaselm-gh-pages/)

+It's purpose is to have one place for all of the stuff done by me - a portfolio for my coding and other personal projects.

 ## How to run

 - Make sure you have [Node.js](https://nodejs.org/en/) with npm installed